tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 allows the client to influence how their location is interpreted, but it also reduces the need for extensive IP address pools when clients mask their IP addresses through VPNs or proxies.
-Typically, VPN or proxy providers need to purchase egress IPs for each region to maintain accurate geolocation.
+Typically, VPN or proxy providers need to manage egress IPs for each region to maintain accurate geolocation.
 With a client-provided location hint, the hint can minimize the number of IP addresses needed while still supporting location-specific content such as weather, local news, and search